 - You must respond to PayPal's request for documentation and other information in a timely manner.
 If you do not respond to PayPal’s request for documentation and other information in the time requested, your PayPal Purchase Protection claim may be decided against you.

 - You must open a dispute within 180 days of the date you sent the payment, then follow the online dispute resolution process.
-For Pay After Delivery transactions you must open your dispute within 180 days of the date of your transaction.

 - You have not received a recovery related to such purchase from another source.